pcerejeira/Portfolio/machine-learning/README.md

 ## Machine Learning

-Welcome to the Machine Learning section of my Data Science Portfolio!
-This section is dedicated to showcasing my academic studies, research, and projects related to Machine Learning.
+Welcome to the Machine Learning section of my Portfolio!

-Machine Learning has always fascinated me, and I am continuously expanding my knowledge and experience in this field.
-Currently pursuing my Master's in Data Science with a focus on Machine Learning, I am actively engaged in exploring the latest advancements and applying them to real-world problems.
+Machine Learning is a field that has always intrigued me, and I am dedicated to continually expanding my expertise and experience within it.

-Please note that the projects showcased in this section primarily focus on academic studies, research, and projects as I continue to develop my knowledge and experience in Machine Learning.
-They represent my dedication to exploring the potential of Machine Learning and its impact in various domains.
+Within this section, you'll find a variety of projects that showcase my journey through the realm of Machine Learning.
+These projects may include academic endeavors, reflecting the focus of my Master's degree on this area of study.

+Join me as I explore the world of Machine Learning and its diverse applications.

 ### Projects showcased: